zenoli/vote-extractor/README.md

 python -m pipx ensurepath
 ```
 Again, confirm with enter and wait for completion.
-Open a new terminal (`Start > Type "cmd" > start "command Prompt"`) and type `pipx --version` to verify if the installation was succesful:
+Open a new terminal (`Start > Type "cmd" > start "Command Prompt"`) and type `pipx --version` to verify if the installation was succesful:

 ```
 \> pipx --version